 Last, but not least, you can improve your mental health by turning your mind towards others, according to researchers.
 By turning your mind outward towards the happiness of others is shown to improve happiness, health, and even lifespan.

 Are you ready to help others by becoming a Registered Holistic Nutritionist?
-The Canadian School of Natural Nutrition Distance Education program is a flexible format supported by knowledgeable academic advisors.
-Start today!
+The Natural Nutrition Program is available in flexible learning formats, like Live Online, Self-Study Online, and In-Person Classroom/Hybrid.
+Find a branch and learn more today!

 Impact of COVID-19 pandemic on mental health in the general population: a systemic review.
 J Affect Disord 2020 Dec 1; 277: 55-64.